-Hey football fans.
-We know the game is the main show, but did you realize there is a plethora of events surrounding Super Bowl Sunday?
+Hey, football fans.
+We know the game is the main show, but did you realize there are a plethora of events surrounding Super Bowl Sunday?
 From zip lines to concerts, with games in between, Indianapolis is prepared to entertain guests of all ages starting January 27 until game day.

 The heart of downtown Indianapolis is going to be transformed into Super Bowl Village, which is going to be a blast — even if you aren’t a football fan!
 There are going to be many FREE (you read it right) events and concerts taking place at the Village, which will be located on Georgia Street.
 They’re not even charging admission to Super Bowl Village, so you can spend your money doing the extras and trying all the food.

 Here’s a schedule of some of the events Indianapolis has planned surrounding the Super Bowl:

 Live Ice Sculpting

 On January 27, Randy Finch and Derek Maxfield from the Food Network’s show, Ice Brigade, will be doing live ice sculpting performances in the Super Bowl Village.

 From January 27-February 4, Indiana Convention Center will host the NFL Experience, a pro-football interactive theme park that has entertainment attractions, kids’ football clinics, free autograph sessions, and more.

 The outdoor Super Bowl Village will house an 80-feet-tall and 800-feet-long Zipline.
 Not for the faint of heart!
 Tickets can be purchased at the launch tower on a first-come, first-served basis.